Baltimore, Maryland Therapists

 - The climate in Baltimore is not unique to the Northeast.
 It is seriously cold in the winter and can be brutally hot and humid in the summer.
 Snow and ice stick around through spring.
 People’s mental health is affected by extreme weather.
 People with seasonal affective disorder feel this even more.

-- Baltimore has an unemployment rate of 6.4%.
-This is 2% higher than Maryland, generally.
-It is also 2% higher than its neighboring city, Washington D.C.
+- Baltimore has an unemployment rate of 1.8%.
 Unemployment leads even the healthiest people to suffer from mental health issues.
 For a city that is facing such economic challenges, unemployment only increases the chances of a serious mental illness.

 Divorce Rate in Baltimore